bigapplestrat/GitHubTutorial/README.md

 git commit -m "first commit"
 ```

 This block of code first creates a README file, giving us our first file to commit to our repository.
 We then run `git init` in order to create a file that tells git that the current directory is a repository.
 We then add the README.md file to the files we would like to track changes on using `git add`.
-Finally we make our first commit, and
+Finally we make our first commit, and add our changes to the repo history.

-So far nothing has been added to the GitHub repo.
+So far nothing has been added to the remote GitHub repo.
 All the changes still reside on your own computer.
 Next do the following:

 ```sh
 git remote add origin https://github.com/YOURUSERNAME/exampleRepo.git